The Holy Science: Yuga theory

 The sun also has another motion by which it revolves round a grand center called Vishnu-Naabhi which is the seat of the creative power Brahma, the universal magnetism.
 Brahma regulates Dharma the mental virtues of the internal world.
 When the sun in its revolution round its dual come to the place nearest to this grand center the seat of Brahma (an event which takes place when the autumnal equinox comes to the first point of Aries) Dharma the mental virtue becomes so much developed that man can easily comprehend all, even the mysteries of Spirit.

 In The Holy Science, Sri Yukteswar concludes that we are currently in the beginning stages of Dwapara Yuga, which began around 1699 A.D., moving closer to the grand center, and will pass into Treta Yuga around the year 4099 A.D.

-If we represent the yugas in a clock, the lowest spiritual time would be at 6 o'clock, approx. year 550 A.D., which is the center of Kali Yuga (more or less the Middle Ages), and the highest point is 12 o'clock, in the center of Satya Yuga (literally Age of Truth, as sat=truth), or Golden Age.
-It takes approx. 12,000 years from the lowest to the highest point, and about 24,000 in a complete turn.
-Now we would be at approx. 7 c'clock, ascending in Dwapara Yuga or Bronze Age which started in 1699.
+If we represent the yugas in a clock, the lowest spiritual time would be at 6 o'clock, approximate year 550 A.D., which is the center of Kali Yuga (more or less the Middle Ages); and the highest point is 12 o'clock, in the center of Satya Yuga (literally Age of Truth, as sat=truth), or Golden Age.
+It takes approximately 12,000 years from the lowest to the highest point, and about 24,000 in a complete turn.
+Now we would be at approximately 7 c'clock, ascending in Dwapara Yuga or Bronze Age, which started in 1699.